 A good keyboard tray allows for negative tilt.
 This means the back of the keyboard is lower than the front.
 It sounds weird, but it keeps your wrists straight and follows the natural angle of your arms as they hang by your sides.

-Humanscale makes keyboard trays that are incredibly easy to adjust.
-The 6G mechanism allows you to change the height and angle with one hand—no knobs or levers required.
-It slides completely under the desk when not in use.
-This system helps you maintain a neutral wrist position, drastically reducing the risk of repetitive strain injuries.
+Humanscale makes keyboard trays that are incredibly easy to adjust, helping you maintain a neutral wrist position and drastically reducing the risk of repetitive strain injuries.

 Grounding Your Posture